loft-demos/vcluster-platform-demo-app-template/vind-demo-cluster/README.md

 ## Two Bootstrap Styles

-There are now two ways to approach the self-contained `vind` path:
+There are two ways to approach the self-contained `vind` path:

 - step-by-step
   recommended for the first run and for troubleshooting